“The first grip I ever got on things

 We are fit for it.

-When I’m in Phoenix, she drives me to places I miss – to Target and the bookstore.
-One morning, as she signaled and turned right onto the highway, I was reminded of a milestone morning in our favorite park – the one where she and her dad regularly fed two bad-tempered geese they had christened “Fight and Bite, ” the one where her father removed the training wheels from the pink bicycle she got for Christmas – and let her go for the first time.
+When I’m in Phoenix these days, she drives me to places I miss—Target, the bookstore, and her favorite antique store.
+One morning, as she signaled and turned right onto the highway, I was reminded of a milestone morning in our favorite park—the one where she and her dad regularly fed two bad-tempered geese they had christened “Fight and Bite,” the one where he removed the training wheels from the pink bicycle she got for Christmas that year, and let her go for the first time.
 It was one of the many lessons in love that have stayed with her.

 Life is about trust and balance.
 Riding a bike requires both, without either you can’t ride.